minetest-mirrors/easyvend/README.md

 of the owner's choice.
 Depositing machines GIVE currency and TAKE items of the owner's choice.

-To operatre your own machine, place a locked chest above or below and fill it with items to exchange.
+To operate your own machine, place a locked chest above or below and fill it with items to exchange.
 If the green status LED (the upper one) lights up, the machine is operational.
 You can stack these locked chests for extended storage.